Best Analog Film

 MM: This film was not edited with editing software.
 The negative was digitized, but the editing was done with a cutter.

-IAG: What are three films or filmmakers that have strongly influenced your work?
+IAG: Last question: what are three films or filmmakers that have strongly influenced your work?

 MM: The directors who influenced me the most are Dziga Vertov, Rirkrit Tiravanija, Gianfranco Brebbia, Corso Salani and Alberto Grifi.
 From a technical point of view, it was important for me to study with Mario Garriba, who I met in person.
 According to Mario, the most important ingredient to make a film is luck.